sinProject-Inc/talk/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-# PR confirmation and contact
+# Submitter checks and team communication

 - [ ] CI completes successfully
-- [ ] On Slack, mention the PR reviewer, write your thoughts, and inform them that the PR has been created
+- [ ] On Slack, mention the PR reviewer, write your thoughts on the issue, and inform them that the PR has been created

-# Requests for Reviewers
+# Checks for reviewers

-- [ ] Write each checklist item of this issue in tasks, one by one
+- [ ] Each task for the related issue are written and in checkboxes
-- [ ] Git: Create a branch with the name of the Issue
+- [ ] The branch name is close to the issue name
 - [ ] CI completes successfully
 - [ ] Changes include only what is necessary for this PR
-- [ ] Implement necessary Unit tests
+- [ ] Necessary unit tests are implemented
-- [ ] Implement necessary E2E tests
+- [ ] Necessary E2E tests are implemented
 - [ ] Perform functionality checks